General Information on Documentation of a Disability

 Make recommendations based on the above functional and substantial limitations for post-secondary academic and physical accommodations to ameliorate the limitations.
 A practitioner's recommendation for a specific accommodation does not guarantee the granting of that accommodation.
 Accommodations provide access to programs and services and are determined on a case-by-case basis.

-Once a student's documentation of disability is received, qualified University personnel, who have the knowledge of the professionally accepted criteria for diagnosing specific disabilities, evaluate the documentation to determine its validity.
-If a student does not have current documentation, the Disability Resource Center will provide referral information.
-At the discretion of the appropriate Coordinator or Director of the Disability Resource Center, accommodations may be granted and provided for a limited time span with incomplete, outdated, or limited documentation.
+What's next?
+Once a student's documentation of disability is received, qualified University personnel review the documentation.
+If a student does not have current documentation, the Disability Resource Center can provide referral information.
+At the discretion of the appropriate Coordinator, accommodations may be granted and provided for a limited time span with incomplete, outdated, or limited documentation.
 This decision is determined on a case-by-case basis.

-If you do not already have documentation which covers these points, you can access a printer-friendly version of these guidelines to share with your provider: Documentation Guidelines for Providers [PDF]
+If you do not already have documentation which covers these points, you can access a printer-friendly version of these guidelines to share with your provider here: Documentation Guidelines for Providers [PDF]

 Need Adobe Reader to read any of the PDFs linked on this page?
 Download Adobe Reader.